shay-o/analytics-2.0-apis/data-insertion.md

 ## Custom Visitor IDs

 Typically, the client systems generate unique visitor identifiers that you can use as the `visitorID` value.
-We recommend generating your own visitor ID, in both the XML and in the JavaScript so that the values match.
+We recommend generating your own visitor ID, in both the JSON and in the JavaScript so that the values match.

 If you are generating your own visitor ID, it can be up to 100 alpha-numeric characters and cannot contain a hyphen.